 Redirect and move Windows known folders to OneDrive

-This article is for IT admins managing the OneDrive sync app in a Windows Server enterprise environment that uses Active Directory Domain Services.
+This article is for IT admins managing the OneDrive sync app.

-There are two primary advantages of moving or redirecting Windows known folders (Desktop, Documents, Pictures, Screenshots, and Camera Roll) to OneDrive for Business for the users in your domain:
+There are two primary advantages of moving or redirecting Windows known folders (Desktop, Documents, Pictures, Screenshots, and Camera Roll) to Microsoft OneDrive for the users in your domain:

 Your users can continue using the folders they're familiar with.
 They don't have to change their daily work habits to save files to OneDrive.

 Saving files to OneDrive backs up your users' data in the cloud and gives them access to their files from any device.